 - Bats are also imperative to many foods and derivatives, including dates, bananas, guavas, balsa woods, vanilla, tequila and chewing gum.

 - Populations of bats are currently being threatened by loss of habitat and deliberate killing.

 - There is a bat that does suck blood – the vampire bat; however, it does not like human blood but the blood of cattle and birds.
 And it does not kill these animals.
 The vampire bat lives in Central and South America.

 Today there are many organizations, both privately and government run, that work towards the preservation of bats.
 If you’d like more information on how you can help or how you can attract bats to your insect-infested yard, check out the Bat Conservation web site here.

-Did you know?
-Baby bats are called “pups”!
+Fun Fact: Baby bats are called “pups”!